 Ingredients

-- seasonings: kosher salt, pepper, garlic powder, fresh or dried rosemary (or thyme)
+- seasonings: kosher salt, black pepper, garlic powder, fresh or dried rosemary or thyme (or poultry seasoning)

 For searing turkey after sous vide cooking:

-- 2 tsp oil with high smoke point (e.g. canola, avocado, extra light olive oil, corn, peanut oil or ghee/clarified butter)
+- 2 teaspoon oil with high smoke point (e.g. canola, avocado, extra light olive oil, corn, peanut oil or ghee/clarified butter)

 - additional salt, pepper